tuxedio/tuxedio-api-legacy/README.md

 ###Coding Style:
-  1. Try to stay consistent in coding styles.
+  1. Try to stay consistent in coding styles
-  2. Use 2 spaces for tabbing,
+  2. Use 2 spaces for tabbing
   3. Align characters when possible. (tip: use a monospaced font like Inconsolata)
   4. Naming conventions:
     1. Methods:   snake_case
     2. Classes:   CamelCase
     3. Constants: SCREAMING_SNAKE_CASE
   5. Comment about WHAT your code does, not HOW.
 If someone else can't understand the logic, you might want to refactor your code...
-  6. For general CS knowledge, you should read [this](https://www.kernel.org/doc/Documentation/CodingStyle) (even though it does not fully apply to out application, there are abundant gems).
+  6. For general CS knowledge, you should read [this](https://www.kernel.org/doc/Documentation/CodingStyle) (even though it does not fully apply to out application, there are abundant gems)

   ###Deploy to Server
   1. Make sure your current branch is being tracked by origin